 Valerie takes off ahead of me since I plan to stop for pictures on the way back.

 The etched rocky surface once again aggravates my ankle and the incline increases the pain.
 As I complete mile 4, a man on horseback passes me.
 My pace is dropping...I could use a one horsepower boost.
 A woman on horseback passes next, her steed spewing road apples on the ground in front of me.
 I make a mental note to never draft behind a horse.
-With a half mile to go, I finally catch and pass Valerie.
+With a half mile to go,

 Upon returning to Del Cerro Park, I am surprised to learn that I have completed the out-and-back averaging exactly 8 minutes per mile.
 This is by far the fastest I have ever completed this trail run.
 I guess I am still benefiting from a post-marathon speed boost.